 Reach Out to GIA Miami Today

 It is never easy to take the first steps when you are struggling with mental health or addiction issues.
 And this is especially true when you have tried or considered treatment before, and it has not worked for you.
-But when centers like GIA are offering state-of-the-art mental wellness and addiction therapies like TMS therapy, it makes sense to start now.
+But when centers like GIA are offering state-of-the-art mental wellness and addiction treatment modalities like TMS therapy, it makes sense to start now.
 At GIA, we pride ourselves on the fact that we customize treatment for each patient who walks through our doors.
 So if you or someone you care about needs help, contact us online or by calling 833.713.0828.
 Start your journey to mental and physical wellness today.

 If you wish to gain a deeper understanding of TMS therapy and all that it entails, please click on the scientific studies linked below: